atomanyih/spy-on-render/README.md

 ### createComponentSpy

-For functional components, mock the module
+For functional components, use a jest mock

 ```js
 jest.mock('path/to/component', () => require('spy-on-render').createComponentSpy());